If you’re not sure how to write a personal assistant CV, we’ll run through what you need to know in... Read more...

 “They can show how passionate, open-minded, playful, voluntary, patient, persistent, entrepreneurial, driven, risk-taker, or community-focussed you are.”

-Please note – make sure that whatever hobby or interest you mention, you do not lie!
+Please note – make sure that whatever hobby or interest you mention on your job application, you do not lie!

 This could lead to you getting caught out in a very embarrassing way when, for example, the interviewer asks you for more detail about the equipment you use when you go rock climbing.